sys-bio/vscode-antimony/README.md

 <em>(Permissions for Virtual Environment Setup)</em>
 </p>

 * If there are errors during/after the installation, clear the error prompts--if there are any--on the bottom right corner, right click on the ant/xml file and press "Delete Virtual Environment".
 Attempt to restart VSCode or your device before clicking yes to the installation prompt again.
+If errors still occur, it is advices to press "Delete Virtual Environment" a second time.
 <br/>
 <p align=center>
 <img src="docs/images/deletevirenv.png" width=75%>